correial/correial.github.io/content/Fast Robots/Lab 1/index.md

 date = 2025-01-26
 weight = 1
 [taxonomies]
-tags = ["PID Controller", "Robotics", "C++", "Sensors", "Python", "Embedded Software", "Microcontroller" ]
+tags = ["Robotics", "C++", "Sensors", "Python", "Embedded Software", "Microcontroller" ]
 +++

 ## Lab 1a

 During section 1a of the lab I installed the Arduino IDE and established a wired connection to communicate with the Artemis Nano.
 To connect I had to select the correct board and port in the Arduino IDE.
-Then, to test this connection and explore the Arduino environment I completed the following example tests:
+Then, to test the connection and explore the Arduino environment I completed the following assigned example sketches in the Arduino IDE:
+- Basics_blink
+- Apollo3_serial
+- Apollo3_analogRead
+- PDM_microphoneOutput

 #### Blink
 You can see the Artemis board flash a bright blue led